kristofferkjeldby/SharedCache/README.md

 ### Cache clearing

+The shared custom caches are added to the Sitecore Cache Manager and can be cleared like any other caches, e.g., via the API or the Cache administrative tool.

-The shared custom cache supports cache clearing whenever a `item:saved`, `publish:end` or `publish:end:remote` event is trigged.
+However, the shared custom cache also supports cache clearing whenever a `item:saved`, `publish:end` or `publish:end:remote` event is trigged.
 In a normal scenario only the `publish:end` event would clear the second level cache, whereas all events will clear the local memory cache.
 The logic to determine whether a specific save or publish event should clear a particular cache is encapsulated in a `ClearPredicate`:

 ```
 namespace SharedCache.Custom.ClearPredicates